mantidproject/mantid/docs/source/release/v6.7.0/direct_geometry.rst

 - Fix for an error when saving a slice plot as a matlab file.
 - Warning is now omitted if a cut is taken with a higher resolution than the parent slice.
 This causes the appearance of missing lines between adjacent datapoints.
 - When taking a cut, if an intensity range is provided it is now applied to the plot y limits.
-- When changing intensity of a slice plot the axis limits now get reset to their original values.
+- When changing the intensity of a slice plot the axis limits now get reset to their original values.
 This solves a bug where zooming out after an intensity change was not possible.
 - Bragg peaks are now sized more appropriately on an interactive cut.
 - MSlice now correctly preserves metadata when saving NXPSE files.
 - Fixed a bug relating to intensity correction on some datasets where arrays used to transform data during correction had incorrect dimensions.